pansai-77/nz-traffic-analysis-backend/README.md

-# Road Traffic Flow Analysis for Auckland (Backend)
+# Auckland Traffic Flow Analysis (Backend)

 ## Overview
-This project analyses historical road traffic flow data in Auckland and provides interpretable summary insights on traffic volumes and peak periods through a Spring Boot backend and visual dashboards.
+This project focuses on historical analyses of traffic flow on Auckland roads.
+The data is from Auckland Transport.
+It provides the analysis of traffic volumes and traffic peak periods via visual dashboards.
-The project focuses on historical analysis rather than real-time traffic management or control.

 ## Tech Stack
 - Backend